IsakZhang/XABSA/README.md

 # Cross-lingual ABSA (XABSA)
-This repo contains the data and code for our paper [Cross-lingual Aspect-based Sentiment Analysis with Aspect Term Code-Switching ](https://aclanthology.org/2021.emnlp-main.727.pdf).
+This repo contains the data and code for our paper [Cross-lingual Aspect-based Sentiment Analysis with Aspect Term Code-Switching ](https://aclanthology.org/2021.emnlp-main.727.pdf) in EMNLP 2021.

 ## Requirements